 “When a Part is not a Part?: Emanationist Mereology (or from Mereology to Boundary Marking) in Ibn Gabirol,” forthcoming in On What There Was: Parts and Wholes, edited by Andrew Arlig.
 Belgium: Brepols Publishers (forthcoming)

 “Jewish Emanationisms,” Oxford Handbook of Jewish Philosophy, eds.
 Paul Franks and Yitzhak Melamed (Oxford: Oxford University Press, forthcoming 2021)

 “Ibn Gabirol and the Virtue of Receptivity,” for volume on Jewish Virtue Ethics (in preparation)

-“Ibn Gabirol,” for The Encyclopedia of the Philosophy of Religion (in preparation)
+“Ibn Gabirol,” for The Encyclopedia of the Philosophy of Religion (forthcoming)